odegaardmaster/Masterthesis/README.md

 The parameter space used in metamodelling of Hodgkin-Huxley model is generated in:
   - PR_samplespace_generator.py

-The somatic voltages are simulated first in batches, then assambled:
+The somatic voltages are simulated first in batches, then assembled:
-  - PR_simulation30s_batches.py
+  - PR_simulation30s_batches.py (batches)

-  -PR_simulation_assamble.py
+  - PR_simulation_assamble.py (assembler)